 Let’s say you’re shooting outdoors.
 It’s a beautiful spring afternoon, the sun is bright, and there’s a breeze in the air.
 The sky is even showing off with some big, billowy clouds!
-It’s the type of day that makes you glad to be alive and outside and is a great day to shoot!
-But then, the wind picks up just a bit more and starts shifting those big, beautiful clouds around, and now you're adjusting your exposure several times a minute to keep up with the changing light.
+It’s the type of day that makes you glad to be alive and outside.
+It's a great day to shoot!
+But then, the wind picks up and starts shifting those big, beautiful clouds around, and now you're adjusting your exposure several times a minute to keep up with the changing light.
 I mean, it’s okay.
 You’re a pro, and you’ve got this.
-You roll with it as best you can, finish the shoot, pack up the gear, pile in the car and call it a day.
-As you drive away, you think to yourself, “man, that was good.”
+You roll with it as best you can, finish the shoot, pack up the gear, pile in the car, and call it a day.
+As you drive away, you think to yourself, “Man, that was good.”

 Here’s how to do it.

 - Find an image that you like and adjust its exposure to where you would like it to be.

 - Once you have the exposure where you like it, select that image and any others from that section that should have the same exposure.

 - While in the Develop module, with your newly-adjusted image selected (it should be the primary image you see in the center), go to the top menu and select Settings > Match Total Exposures.

 Lightroom evaluates the exposure of the selected “key” image and individually adjusts the exposure of all of the chosen images to match it.
 It’s brilliant!